Pauloraff/macInstaller/README.md

 step.
 If you have already done this for some other project, you do not need to repeat this step.

 The next step is to replace the sample software payload with the software you want installed.
-The installer will only install files if they are in the Payload/ directory, and you should completely replace everything in Payload/ with your own software.
+The installer will only install files if they are in the Payload/ directory, and you should replace everything in Payload/ with your own software.

-A special file used by the installer to tell it what the files in Payload/ are is Payload/PayloadMetadata.plist.
-PayloadMetadata.plist can be created by hand, but there is a script which will generate it from scratch which you can customize to describe your specific payload: SetupPayloadMetadata.zsh.
+The file **Payload/PayloadMetadata.plist** is used by the installer to tell it what the files in Payload/ are and how they are to be handled.
+There is a script which will generate it from scratch which you should customize to describe your specific payload: **SetupPayloadMetadata.zsh**.

 The example payload is a small system service that writes out the date and name of the currently logged-in user to /var/log/product.log.